 Must Christians agree with every moral command in the Bible?
 Is it an all or nothing affair?
-Does the Bible settle the debate in the UMC on same-sex relationships?
+Does the Bible settle the debate in the UMC on same-gender relationships?
 What should we do when a segment of the Christian community believes that what the Bible teaches about a particular topic is wrong?
 This talk explores the ways Christians in general, and Methodists in particular, have acted responsibly to revise and sometimes set aside specific biblical commands.

-The paper is based on a chapter of the forthcoming book, Welcoming Prodigals.
+The paper is based on a chapter of the forthcoming book, Embracing Prodigals.

 Dr. John Sanders, Professor of Religious Studies, Hendrix College